devanshmody/Research_Methodology_COMP-5112/README.md

 Once the model is build and training is completed the emotion recognition model can be loaded from the path "/content/drive/MyDrive/Audiofiles/emotion-recognition .hdf5" and can be tested for the given input speech in real time.

 * The data for real time model testing is recorded using the microphone.
-* The code to record audio speech using microphone is integrated from this link "https://ricardodeazambuja.com/deep_learning/2019/03/09/audio_and_video_google_ colab/".
+* The code to record audio speech using microphone is integrated from the link    "https://ricardodeazambuja.com/deep_learning/2019/03/09/audio_and_video_google_colab/".
 * Then features are extracted from speech and passed to emotion recognition model which predicts one of the six emotions.
 * Below figure shows the audio waveform and output of the emotion recognition model.
  ![realtimeresult](https://user-images.githubusercontent.com/13017779/127523138-12df54f8-6af3-4907-9e80-56354bba12b8.png)